modernweb-dev/web/packages/test-runner-server/README.md

 # Test Runner Server

-Server for communicating with the browser and serving test files, based on [es-dev-server](https://github.com/open-wc/open-wc/tree/master/packages/es-dev-server).
+Server for communicating with the browser and serving test files, based on [@web/dev-server-core](https://github.com/modernweb-dev/web/tree/master/packages/dev-server-core).

 See [@web/test-runner](https://github.com/modernweb-dev/web/tree/master/packages/test-runner) for a default implementation and CLI for the test runner.

 The dev server has a lot of configuration options and a plugin system.
-Check out the [es-dev-server docs](https://github.com/open-wc/open-wc/tree/master/packages/es-dev-server#configuration-files) for all possible options.

 If you're using `@web/test-runner`, you can configure the dev server from the configuration file.
 For example: